 Our competitive tax structure and many incentives create a favorable environment for new and existing companies.

 We at the Tuscaloosa County Economic Development Authority are eager to help businesses grow and innovate profitably.
 Contact us about how we can help you maximize tax and non-tax incentives, including tax abatements and credits, financing resources, and workforce training services.
-Specific local incentives are summarized below, and more detailed information can be found on the Alabama Department of Revenue website.
+Specific local incentives are summarized below.
+More detailed information can be found on the Alabama Department of Revenue website.

 Local Tax Advantages